Super Bowl 2022: How many teams have played a Super Bowl game at home in NFL history? - NBC Sports

 The Los Angeles Rams are headed to Super Bowl LVI thanks to a 20-17 win over the San Francisco 49ers in the NFC Championship game.
-That means that for the second year in a row, an NFL team will play the Super Bowl at home, with the Rams taking on the Cincinnati Bengals at SoFi Stadium in Los Angeles.
+That means that for the second year in a row, an NFL team will play the Super Bowl at home, with the Rams taking on the Cincinnati Bengals at SoFi Stadium in Los Angeles (Sunday, February 13 at 6:00 p.m.
+ET on NBC and Peacock).
 In the 2020 season, the Tampa Bay Buccaneers made history as the first team to play at home during the Super Bowl.

 RELATED: When is the Super Bowl this year?
 Date, TV channel, halftime show, national anthem, start time